 To recover deleted files after Windows 10 Update:

-- Click on the “Recover” button to initiate the application’s scanning process.
+Step 4.
+Click on the “Search for lost data” button to initiate the application’s scanning process.
 You will be presented with a list of files that the application can find and that are potentially recoverable.

 Disk Drill employs powerful scanning algorithms to recover and reconstruct your deleted files.
 Deep scanning technology scours your disk sector-by-sector and gives you the best chance of restoring your files.